ghi-electronics/Docs/hardware/legacy_products/netmf/intro.md

 # With TinyCLR OS
 Most NETMF devices are still useable today, and with the latest technologies.
 To use TinyCLR OS, you need to load a new bootloader and the TinyCLR OS firmware.

-# Loading the Bootloader
+## Loading the Bootloader v2
-Before loading the TinyCLR OS firmware, we need load the GHI Electronics' [Bootloader Version 2](../../loaders/ghi_bootloader.md) onto the mainboard.
+Before loading the TinyCLR OS firmware, we need load the GHI Electronics' [Bootloader Version 2](../../loaders/ghi_bootloader.md).

-Each mainboard has specific instructions on loading the bootloader.
-Those instructions, and the firmware file, are found on the individual mainboard's pages.
+Each board has specific instructions on loading the bootloader.
+The instructions are found on the individual board's pages.

-> [!Tip]
+## Running TinyCLR OS
-> If you have never used TinyCLR OS before, [start here]( ../../../tinyclr/tutorials/intro.md)
+Individual product pages detail how to put the device into loader mode to load the firmware, which is detailed on [Bootloader v2](../../loaders/ghi_bootloader.md).
+You can now start with the TinyCLR OS [intro tutorial]( ../../../tinyclr/tutorials/intro.md).